cathysnider/cathysnider.github.io/behat.md

         base_url: "http://mySiteName.lndo.site"
       ```

       You'll need to add the Environmental Variables username and access key to the session called 'sauce'.
-(Get this from a team member.)
+(Get these from a team member.)
       ``` yml
       sauce:
         sauce_labs: